If you’re thinking trends in business communication are just industry buzz, think again.

 Moreover, research on Gen Y and Gen Z communication styles shows that Gen Zers expect more instantaneous feedback than Gen Yers, so companies that want to attract and retain them should undoubtedly incorporate a real-time feedback system.

-Furthermore, the research shows that both Millennials and Centennials prefer face-to-face communication and using visuals in online communication.
+Furthermore, research shows that both Millennials and Centennials prefer face-to-face communication and using visuals in online communication.

 Even though video calls are not exactly face-to-face, they are an adequate substitute for remote or hybrid settings.

-Therefore, managers should give feedback over one-on-one video calls, and if necessary, they can easily take advantage of screen sharing.
+Therefore, managers should give feedback over one-on-one video calls, and, if necessary, they can easily take advantage of screen sharing.

-💡 Pumble Pro tip
+💡 Pumble Pro Tip

 Both feedback and feedforward are considered effective people management methods.
 Unlike feedback, feedforward helps managers guide ongoing employees’ actions and behavior.